 1 rib celery, chopped

-1 Tablespoon ground coriander
+1 Tablespoon nutritional yeast

-1/2 teaspoon sea salt, optional
+1/2 teaspoon sea salt, or to taste

 REMEMBER TO USE 100% ORGANIC, LOCALLY SOURCED PLANT-BASED INGREDIENTS WHENEVER POSSIBLE!